Juliano1612/sprucekit/examples/Readme.md

 yarn
 ```

-Then, you can run sprucekit-test-dapp and sprucekit-test-express-api:
+Then, you can run sprucekit-test-app and sprucekit-test-express-api:
 ```sh
 # From the root of the repo
 yarn examples